 In order to make proper electrical connections to an outlet, you first must strip the appropriate amount of wire insulation from the wires.
 To do this, use wire strippers by selecting the proper sized wire size on the stripper gauge.
 If you're stripping NM 12-2 wire, then you'll use the #12 wire setting.
 Place the stripper over the wire at about 3/4" from the end of the wire.
 That will usually give you enough wire to make the connection.

-Depending on the type outlet you've selected to install and the brand name, the neutral connection may be different from the one I'm showing here.
+Depending on the type outlet you've selected to install and the brand name, the neutral connection may be different from the example.
 This neutral connection has slots that are tightened with the screws mounted on the side of the outlet.
 Notice that the white wire (neutral)is connected to the silver-colored terminal.

 Other outlets will have only the screws on the side to connect to.
 If so, connect the wires as you just connected the ground wire.

 That is, with the wire loop opening facing the right, connect it to the screw and tighten in a clockwise motion.